Assistant Professor, Director of the Clinical M.A. & Geropsychology Clinical Ph.D. Programs

-Professor Molly Maxfield is an Assistant Professor in the Psychology Department.
+Dr. Molly Maxfield is an Assistant Professor in the Psychology Department.
 She received her graduate training at the University of Colorado at Colorado Springs (M.A. in 2005, Ph.D. in 2009).
 She completed a predoctoral internship at the University of Arizona College of Medicine, specializing in cognitive and behavioral assessment.
 She received her B.A. in Psychology from Skidmore College.
-At UCCS, she is the Director of the Undergraduate Honors Program and teaches graduate courses in clinical interviewing and cognitive and personality assessment.
+At UCCS, she is the Director of the Clinical M.A. and Geropsychology Clinical Ph.D.
+Programs and teaches graduate courses in clinical interviewing and cognitive and personality assessment.

 Dr. Maxfield’s research interests include social cognition and successful aging processes.
 More specifically, she is interested in how older adults’ cognitive functioning impacts their ability to engage in social decision-making processes and develop strategies for coping with the challenges of late life.
 Her research also includes the use of terror management theory to understand age-related differences in responses to increased awareness of mortality.

-Abdollahi, A., Pyszczynski, T., Maxfield, M., & Luszczynska, A. (in press).
+Abdollahi, A., Pyszczynski, T., Maxfield, M., & Luszczynska, A. (2011).
 Anxiety buffer disruption theory: The relationship between dissociation, anxiety-buffer functioning and severity of posttraumatic symptoms.
 Psychological Trauma: Theory, Research, Practice, and Policy.

 Maxfield, M., Solomon, S., Pyszczynski, T., & Greenberg, J. (2010).
 Mortality salience effects on the life expectancy estimates of older adults as a function of neuroticism.
 Journal of Aging Research, 2010.